 Contact information for colleges and technical institutes is available through the Alberta Supports Contact Centre.
 Call 1-877-644-9992 toll-free in Alberta.
-You can also find upgrading programs by searching Alberta post-secondary educational programs at OCCinfo.
+You can also find upgrading programs at OCCinfo.

 Make sure you understand your upgrading options.
 Upgrading programs may be designed specifically for students who wish to qualify for other programs offered at the same school.
 If you plan to attend a different school after you graduate from an upgrading program, make sure the qualifications will be accepted at the program you plan to attend.

 Consider GED tests to earn a high school equivalency diploma

 The knowledge you have acquired through daily living may be equivalent to the knowledge of a high school graduate.
 To find out, you can write a series of 5 general educational development (GED) exams to earn a high school equivalency diploma.

 Check out General Educational Development to learn more information.